Gene Hanson Website

 We needed a follow up appointment, but the earliest date was 6 weeks out.
 But we were offered an appointment with the doctor's Physician's Assistant (PA), Lucy Whitman.
 I had two previous experiences with a PA and they were both very positive.
 If I only had to judge things by those examples, I conclude they often give better care because they are much better at listening to a patient and they are far less arrogant.

 So we were able to see the PA just a week later and it was a much better visit.
 The PA gave me another prostate exam (which was just as painful), and ordered the prostate blood test (PSA - Prostate-Specific Antigen).
 She said if that was bad I would get a referral to a urologist.
 I was now doing worse, so much so that now I could hardly play the piano which we pointed out to her.
-She had me grab both of her hands and told me to squeeze them.
+She had me grab both of her hands and told me to squeeze them as hard as I could.
 I assured her when I was healthy that she'd most likely be in pain if I did that.
 We were able to tell her the entire story and listened!
 She also ordered various other tests including some for inflammation.
 In her notes I read later her suspicion was that it was PMR - Polymyalgia Rheumatica, but the right shoulder was still problematic because it was so much worse than the left and with PMR the pain should be bilateral.

 I then had another appointment with the PA about 2 weeks later.
 The prostate test was not good.
 The normal range is 0-4.5 and my reading was 12.85.
 I thought that sounded pretty bad.
 Consequently, I got a referral to a urologist.
 Most of the blood tests were fine, but two of them (ESA and CRP) which are tests for inflammation were extremely high.
 She still thinks it's PMR, but they apparently cannot directly diagnose that problem.
 They have to back into it by eliminating all other possibilities.
 Her thought was that it could be rheumatoid arthritis and even though she didn't think it would be Lyme disease, I got tested for both.
 Looking online both of those would explain a lot, although it wouldn't explain everything.
 Both tests were negative.
 But there was still the problem that the right shoulder wasn't quite fitting the inflammation picture as PMR is normally bilateral.